High school (grades 9-12) · Gretna, LA

 What is the racial and ethnic makeup of Young Audiences Charter High School?

-The largest demographic group at Young Audiences Charter High School is African American at 64.7%.
-The school serves a diverse student body in Gretna, LA.
+The largest demographic group at Young Audiences Charter High School is African American at 64.7% of enrollment, in Gretna, LA.
+Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 53.1/100.

 What is the Resource Investment Index for Young Audiences Charter High School?

-Young Audiences Charter High School has a Resource Investment Index of 42/100 (D) based on 5 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Young Audiences Charter High School has a Resource Investment Index of 39/100 (typical reported resources relative to schools nationally) based on 5 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page